Seilamuk/Seilamuk-/unity NH/Android-InApp-Unity-NH-Documentation.md

 You can choose to show the interstitial ad in several locations within your application.
 This could be upon entering (onCreate), between stages, while waiting for an action and more.

-We do, however, recommend showing the ad upon exiting the application by using the ‘Back’ button or the ‘Home’ button, as explained in step 4 above.
+We do, however, recommend showing the ad upon exiting the application by using the ‘back’ button, as explained in step 4 above.

 Add the following code to the appropriate place or places within your activities in which you would like to show the ad: